LuchoTangorra/CheaperSync/README.md

 	- Minimun requirements: pyinstaller installed (if deploy as .exe), python3 installed (if used as-is from cmd follow linux instructions).
 	- Go to the CheaperSync path.
 	- Run: pyinstaller CheaperSync.py --noconsole
-	- The scrit above will create a .exe.
+	- The script above will create a .exe.
 Run it to run the program.